Model-based clustering of multiple networks with a hierarchical algorithm: Introduction

 A simple clustering approach is based on graph distances.
 That is, one computes a similarity matrix for the pairwise comparison of the networks and then a clustering is derived via spectral clustering \citep{Mukherjee2017, Sabanayagam2022}.
 This approach does not account for the uncertainty of estimates and lacks a natural model selection device.

 In a mixture model the clustering task becomes an inference problem, since cluster labels correspond to latent variables of the model.
 In general model-based clustering, EM-type algorithms \citep{mclachlan08}, MCMC \citep{liu2008} and hierarchical agglomerative algorithms \citep{Fraley2002} are traditionally used to jointly infer cluster labels and model parameters.
-In the case of graph clustering, for mixtures of networks with a constant node set, EM algorithms are developed \citep{Stanley2016,Signorelli2019} as well as Gibbs samplers \citep{Mantziou2021,Young2022}.
-They all have the disadvantage that the number of clusters must be set by the user.
+In the case of graph clustering, for mixtures of networks with a constant node set, EM algorithms are developed \citep{Stanley2016,Signorelli2019} as well as Gibbs samplers \citep{Young2022,Mantziou2021}.
+Among these methods only the one by \cite{Mantziou2021} includes the inference of the number of clusters in the algorithm by using a sparse finite mixture in a Bayesian framework \citep{Fruhwrith2019}.
+All other methods have the disadvantage that they require the specification of the number of clusters.
+Then model selection is performed in an exploratory way by running the algorithm with different numbers of clusters and then comparing the solutions with an appropriate criterion.

 In the present work, we explore the development of a hierarchical agglomerative algorithm.
 Starting from an oversegmented clustering with singleton clusters, clusters are successively merged to larger clusters while optimizing some criterion.
 Interestingly, the algorithm provides a whole cluster hierarchy that can be visualized by a dendrogram and intermediate clusterings are easily inspected.
-If the criterion includes a penalization of the number of clusters, the algorithm automatically stops when any further merge of groups results in a deterioration of the objective.
+If the criterion includes a penalization of the number of clusters, the algorithm automatically stops when any further cluster aggregation results in a deterioration of the objective.
 Thus, model selection is performed automatically.
 Such penalized criterions are naturally obtained by using Bayes factors \citep{Robert2007}.

 For our mixture model of SBMs, we follow the line of research initiated by \cite{come2015} that consists in choosing the integrated classification likelihood (ICL) as the objective for the hierarchical agglomerative algorithm.
 We show that the algorithm can be implemented efficiently and assess its performance by numerical experiments.